intari/AndroidToolbox/README.md

 TODO: add more descriptions
-TODO: note about libs we import (a lot of Rx ones) and requirements (Java 8)
+TODO: note about libs we import (a lot of Rx ones) and requirements (Java 8) databinding is required